GSA/digitalgov.gov/content/communities/government-multilingual-websites-community.md

 ## Join

-Join us if you are a government employee working Â for a federal, state or local U.S. government agency or a contractor with a government email address working on government digital content.
+Join us if you are a government employee working  for a federal, state or local U.S. government agency or a contractor with a government email address working on government digital content.

 Fill out the short Google form below to subscribe to our listserv.
-If you have any questions, please contact group Chair,Â [Laura Godfrey](mailto:laura.godfrey@gsa.gov).
+If you have any questions, please contact group Chair, [Laura Godfrey](mailto:laura.godfrey@gsa.gov).

 <div style="text-align: center">
   <a class="button" href="https://docs.google.com/spreadsheet/viewform?formkey=dHI0aTEwWXh2NURMR0gzR3ozVlJ2T2c6MQ">Join the Listserv</a> or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>